bjorntirsen/bjorntirsen/README.md

 ### Hi there 👋

-🔭 I’m currently working on a 2.0 version of my Yatzee site.
+🔭 I’m currently working on a 2.0 version of my Yahtzee site.

 📫 How to reach me: bjorntirsen@gmail.com